manuelaguadomtz/pyeer/README.rst

 For all the above examples a CSV file will be generated in the directory where the program was invoked.
-The file contains a summary with the values of EER, operating points and area under the ROC curve for each experiment.
+The file contains a summary with the values of EER, operating points and area under the ROC curve for each experiment or rank values depending the program invoked.
 To specify the directory where to saved it, you can use the "-sp" option.

 **Note:** To run the above examples you can download the score files from the project site on Gitlab or extract them from inside the package installation

 Contributing
 ============